-Quit Victoria, Melbourne Queer Film Festival and Thorne Harbour Health proudly present QuitFlicks, a series of short films celebrating filmmaking talent and smokefree messaging in LGBTIQA+ communities.
+Quit Victoria, Melbourne Queer Film Festival and Thorne Harbour Health proudly present QuitFlicks, a series of short films celebrating filmmaking talent and smokefree messaging in LGBTIQ+ communities.

 FILMS THAT EMPOWER

-Viewers of films with LGBTIQA+ themes are exposed to depictions of smoking once every 15 minutes.
-With smoking rates in LGBTIQA+ communities more than double the national average, Quit, Melbourne Queer Film Festival and Thorne Harbour Health partnered to create a platform through which scripts could be turned on their head and used to empower LGBTIQA+ communities to live smokefree.
+Viewers of films with LGBTIQ+ themes are exposed to depictions of smoking once every 15 minutes.
+With smoking rates in LGBTIQ+ communities more than double the national average, Quit, Melbourne Queer Film Festival and Thorne Harbour Health partnered to create a platform through which scripts could be turned on their head and used to empower LGBTIQ+ communities to live smokefree.

-QuitFlicks are short films made by and for LGBTIQA+ communities.
+QuitFlicks are short films made by and for LGBTIQ+ communities.
 They tackle misconceptions and explore smokefree living.

 QUITLINE IS A CULTURALLY SAFE SPACE

-In January 2019, we worked with LGBTIQA+ communities to continue to make Quitline an inclusive and a culturally safe space.
-Quitline counsellors can chat to LGBTIQA+ communities in a culturally appropriate and accessible way.
+In January 2019, we worked with LGBTIQ+ communities to continue to make Quitline an inclusive and a culturally safe space.
+Quitline counsellors can chat to LGBTIQ+ communities in a culturally appropriate and accessible way.

-Since this recent collaboration, calls to the Quitline from LGBTIQA+ communities have increased.
+Since this recent collaboration, calls to the Quitline from LGBTIQ+ communities have increased.

 Quitline counsellors offer personalised support over your quitting journey.
 They can help plan, make and sustain your quit attempt.